Erikas-Ramanauskas/Milestone-Project-2/TESTING.md

 | 52 | Show easy/medium/hard games weekley score | easy/medium/hard wekley score in separate colums | Load up Hishscores page | ✅ |
 | 53 | Show easy/medium/hard highest score | easy/medium/hard highest score in separate colums | Load up Hishscores page | ✅ |

-## Credits to Mentor

-* Gareth was fenomenal in helping and advicing on my creativity plan and gave helpfull tips and inspiration with this project.
-Masive thank-you to him

 ## 3rd party testing during development
 * Performed by selected individuals who were awere of my development plan to give a feadback of user expirence.